-[[NSG-627]]; Authorization from student's Chair to register for comprehensive examination
+[[NSG-627]]; Authorization from Ph.D.
+Program Coordinator to register for comprehensive examination

 NSG-629.
-DISSERTATION SEMINAR Credits: 3
+DISSERTATION SEMINAR

 This course focuses on completion of the first three chapters of the dissertation and submission of the proposal to the IRB committee(s) for approval.
 Students will then undertake proposal defense before continuing into dissertation implementation.